semgrep/semgrep-docs/docs/semgrep-supply-chain/dependency-search.md

 1. Sign in to [Semgrep Cloud Platform](https://semgrep.dev/login).
 2. Click **Supply Chain** > **Dependencies**.
 3. Type the name of the dependency you are searching for.
-Dependency search supports ranges of versions by applying the `>` or `<` operator following the @ operator.
-For example, `body-parser@<1.18.0` finds all versions of `body-parser greater than 1.18.0`.
 4. Optional: Apply filters as necessary for your search.

 :::tip